FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 However, since the device likely is configured with web CAs (otherwise, the captive portal would also be unauthenticated), provisioning methods could use those CAs within an EAP method in order to allow the peer to authenticate the EAP server.
+Further discussion of this topic is better suited for the specification(s) which define a particular provisioning method.
+We do not discuss it here further, other than to say that it is technically possible.

-It is also possible to use TLS-PSK with EAP-TLS for this provisioning.
-In which case, the Pre-Shared Key (PSK) identity MUST the same as the EAP Identifier, and the PSK MUST be the provisioning identifier.
+It is also possible to use TLS-PSK instead of certificates for TLS-based EAP methods.
+In which case, the Pre-Shared Key (PSK) identity MUST the same as the NAI in the EAP Identifier, and the PSK MUST be the provisioning identifier.

-## TLS-based EAP methods

-Other TLS-based EAP methods such as TTLS and PEAP can use the same method as defined for EAP-TLS above.
-The only difference is that the inner identity and password is also the provisioning identifier.

-It is RECOMMENDED that provisioning methods use EAP-TLS in preference to any other TLS-based EAP methods.
-As the credentials for other methods are predefined and known in advance, those methods offer little benefit over EAP-TLS.

 ## EAP-NOOB